phalt/phalt/README.md

 ## Who is Case?

-The internet was cooler when we had pseudonyms or nom de plumes.
+The internet was cooler when we had pseudonyms.

 **Case** or **Case Atreides** is the name I use in places that I don't want to associate with the meatspace "Paul Hallett".